jgoizueta/flt/README.txt

 == Error analysis

-The DecNum#ulp() method returns the value of a "unit in the last place" for a given number
+The DecNum#ulp() method returns the value of a "unit in the last place" for a given number under the current context.

   D.context.precision = 4
   puts D('1.5').ulp                                # -> 0.001